front-end-foundations/6-Basilica/readme.md

 Click on the beta button and note the div in the source html.

-Remove the `display: none` property from the css:
+Make sure you have removed the `display: none` property from betainfo's css:

 ```css
 .betainfo {